 Online Sport Nominations

-To download a PDF of the Extra Curricular Handbook for 2019, please click here.
+For further information, please download a PDF of the Extra Curricular Handbook for 2020, please click here.

 Clubs and Activities

-The broad range of clubs and activities includes: activity club, chess, cooking for fun, cycling, debating, slot car club, music, pedal prix, SAPSASA sport and surfing.
+The broad range of clubs and activities includes: activity club, chess, cooking for fun, cycling, debating, music, pedal prix, SAPSASA sport and surfing.